-Sec.
-10. (1) A public employer or an officer or agent of a public employer shall not do any of the following:

-(a) Interfere with, restrain, or coerce public employees in the exercise of their rights guaranteed in section 9.

-(b) Initiate, create, dominate, contribute to, or interfere with the formation or administration of any labor organization.
+- Sec.
+10. (1) A public employer or an officer or agent of a public employer shall not do any of the following: - (a) Interfere with, restrain, or coerce public employees in the exercise of their rights guaranteed in section 9. - (b) Initiate, create, dominate, contribute to, or interfere with the formation or administration of any labor organization.
 A public school employer's use of public school resources to assist a labor organization in collecting dues or service fees from wages of public school employees is a prohibited contribution to the administration of a labor organization.
 However, a public school employer's collection of dues or service fees pursuant to a collective bargaining agreement that is in effect on the effective date of the amendatory act that added this sentence is not prohibited until the agreement expires or is terminated, extended, or renewed.
 A public employer may permit employees to confer with a labor organization during working hours without loss of time or pay.

-(c) Discriminate in regard to hire, terms, or other conditions of employment to encourage or discourage membership in a labor organization.
-However, this act or any other law of this state does not preclude a public employer from making an agreement with an exclusive bargaining representative as described in section 11 to require as a condition of employment that all employees in the bargaining unit pay to the exclusive bargaining representative a service fee equivalent to the amount of dues uniformly required of members of the exclusive bargaining representative.

-(d) Discriminate against a public employee because he or she has given testimony or instituted proceedings under this act.
+- (c) Discriminate in regard to hire, terms, or other conditions of employment to encourage or discourage membership in a labor organization.
+However, this act or any other law of this state does not preclude a public employer from making an agreement with an exclusive bargaining representative as described in section 11 to require as a condition of employment that all employees in the bargaining unit pay to the exclusive bargaining representative a service fee equivalent to the amount of dues uniformly required of members of the exclusive bargaining representative. - (d) Discriminate against a public employee because he or she has given testimony or instituted proceedings under this act. - (e) Refuse to bargain collectively with the representatives of its public employees, subject to the provisions of section 11.